Latan palms are beautiful, slow growing fan palms that are

-They are easy to care for and stunning to look at.
+They are are and stunning to look at.

 There are actually 3 kinds described by different colors... red, blue and yellow.